Acquiring a new customer is not cheap.

 After one purchase, there’s a 27% chance of an existing customer returning to make another purchase.
 But there’s a 54% chance of them making another purchase after the second or third time they’ve shopped with your brand.

-Getting your customers to make that second purchase is crucial.
-Here’s how you can engineer the repeat purchase, as well as some brands that are knocking it out of the park in terms of customer retention.
+Getting your customers to make that second purchase is crucial — creating true customer loyalty is a bonus.
+Here’s how you can engineer the repeat purchase, as well as some brands that are knocking it out of the park with their marketing campaigns in terms of customer retention.